8 things you should know about Client-Side Performance Testing

 Client-side performance test types can be classified into three categories.

-• Limited resources test: Client-side tests are performed with limited resources of CPU, memory, network, localization, and more.
+- Limited resources test: Client-side tests are performed with limited CPU, memory, network, localization, and other resources.

 When Should You Execute Client-Side Performance Test?

-Client-Side Performance Test is a part of non-functional testing.
-You can before or during the User Acceptance Testing (UAT) phase.
-In UAT methodology, the clients/end users test the product to validate the product against their expectations.
-However, it is advisable to perform a Client-Side Performance Test as soon as an application or even a single page is ready.
+Client-side performance Testing is part of non-functional testing.
+You can perform it before or during the User Acceptance Testing (UAT) phase.
+In UAT methodology, clients/end users test the product to validate it against their expectations.
+However, performing a Client-Side Performance Test is advisable when an application or even a single page is ready.

 Scope Of Client-Side Performance Testing

-Client-Side Performance Testing helps you to deliver high-quality apps.
-You need to define the scope of performing such a testing methodology.
+Client-side performance Testing helps you to deliver high-quality apps.
+It would be best to define the scope of performing such a testing methodology.
 The scope may include:

 Client-Side Performance Priorities

-• Basic text and layout: The page’s visible elements should load in minimal time, and the critical text elements should be placed in the correct location.
+- Introductory text and layout: The page’s visible elements should load in minimal time, and the critical text elements should be placed correctly.

-• Functional elements: The functional elements should be visible, responsive, and fully functional on the page instantly.
+- Functional elements: The functional elements should instantly be visible, responsive, and fully functional on the page.

 How To Enhance Client-Side Performance

-Some of the most common client-side performance pitfalls are unused CSS, blocking of resources, and compression, and incorrect formatting of images.
+Some of the most common client-side performance pitfalls are unused CSS, resource blocking, compression, and incorrect image formatting.
 Server response time is one of the most critical factors.
 To counter these problems, you can perform server application logic optimization.
 You can also migrate to a faster database and upgrade server hardware to have more memory and CPU.

 Test Environments And Results

 Some of the primary metrics you need to consider are Speed Index and Time to Interactive.
 Time to interact is a metric that determines the page’s interactivity by the network and JS activity.
-Speed Index metric is the average time that the page requires to display its visible parts.
-Perform the test in these environments, and evaluate the test results to develop competitive web applications.
+The speed Index metric is the average time the page requires to display its visible parts.
+Perform the test in these environments and evaluate the results to develop competitive web applications.

 To Conclude:

-Client-side testing helps to counter several performance issues of your application.
-It can help you to identify front-end performance bottlenecks significantly.
-This testing methodology is key to smooth customer experience or CX.
+Client-side testing helps counter several performance issues in your application.
+It can also significantly help you identify front-end performance bottlenecks.
+This testing methodology is key to a smooth customer experience (CX).